 Training

 score∈[0, 1]— calibrated probability (well-calibrated when the ensemble has enough trees and isotonic post-calibration was applied during training).rawMargin— the pre-sigmoid log-odds.
-Operators reading the trace can see how many trees voted positively vs negatively.explanations[]— top contributing features along the chosen path through each tree.
-Per-feature contributions sum to the rawMargin.shapValues— full TreeSHAP attributions whencomputeShap: true.
+Operators reading the trace can see how many trees voted positively vs negatively.explanations[]— the top ~20 contributing features along the chosen path through each tree, a lightweight SHAP-inspired approximation (not exact).
+For regulator-grade attributions that sum exactly to the margin, requestshapValuesinstead.shapValues— full TreeSHAP attributions whencomputeShap: true.
 More expensive but exact.
 See SHAP.

 Pitfalls